IdentityServer/IdentityServer4/docs/topics/clients.rst

         },
     };

 ..
-Note:: see the <grant types `refGrantTypes`>__ topic for more information on choosing the right grant type for your client.
+Note:: see the :ref:`grant types <refGrantTypes>` topic for more information on choosing the right grant type for your client.

 Defining clients in appsettings.json
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^